adiplier/links/README.md

 # links
-Contains links for the different things I have worked on work and otherwise
+Contains links for the different things I have worked on official and otherwise

 IBM AWS Partnership Site:-
 https://ibm-aws-alliance.mybluemix.net/index.html